timskillman/pico-arcade/README.md

 # How to change screen type and pin configurations

-Configuration settings are found in '[games/CMakeLists.txt](games/CMakeLists.txt)':
+Configuration settings are found in the games folder '[games/PicoArcadeMiniConfig.txt](games/PicoArcadeMiniConfig.txt)':
+*(A new configuration file can be made for your own project - just copy this one and change the file reference in the CMakeLists.txt file in the games folder)*

 **1. Display driver configuration**